-Do you know what bounce rate is?
+Do you know what the bounce rate is?
 Learn the concept here and how to use it to avoid errors in your metric analysis!

 Analyzing metrics in executing a digital marketing strategy is an essential part of ensuring your goals are being met.